gamma-opt/oip-notes/course/part2/4-constrained_optimisation-nonlinear-barrier.md

 The format above represents a classic version of the method.
 Because feasibility conditions were assumed to be satisfied at all iterations, the method was first named as **interior point method**.

-Later, it became known that considering the Newton system {eqref}`infNS_barrier` instead, while allowing for infeasible solutions, can lead to a convergent algorithm that has better computational behaviour.
+Later, it became known that considering the Newton system {eq}`infNS_barrier` instead, while allowing for infeasible solutions, can lead to a convergent algorithm that has better computational behaviour.
 This makes the name **barrier method** more appropriate as the points are not anymore necessarily in the interior of the feasible region at all iterations.
 ```

 The final element in the algorithm relates to the coefficient of the barrier term $\rho$.
 In practice, barrier methods typically start with a larger value of $\rho$ and then at each Newton step, decreases it to guide the solution towards the optimal of the original problem.
 This is motivated by avoiding numerical issues related to have a steeper barrier function when the method is still far away from points closer to the inflexion of the barrier.
 Putting this all together, we can stat the pseudocode of the barrier method as follows.